Diablo III: Rise of the Necromancer: Cosmetics

-Patch 2.6.0 Highlights
+Patch 2.6.0

 Diablo III: Rise of the Necromancer Patch 2.6.0 brings many new features to the game, such as the Necromancer class, Challenge Rifts, new zones and bounties.
 Challenge Rifts are a game mode which lets players explore new builds which have been created by other players.
 Each week a new class build and dungeon are featured.
 The player must finish the Rift faster than the original player to receive a special Horadrim cache.

 Development

-Prior to the release of Diablo III's first expansion, Reaper of Souls, development on its second expansion, which was in the early stages of development, was cancelled as Blizzard aimed to shift development to a sequel instead of a second expansion.
+Prior to the release of Diablo IIIs first expansion, Reaper of Souls, development on its second expansion, which was in the early stages of development, was cancelled as Blizzard aimed to shift development to a sequel instead of a second expansion.

-In 2016, following the cancellation of a new game in development in the Diablo series, a smaller development team was tasked with working on 'Rise of the Necromancer' for Diablo III, aimed at providing those interested in the series with content due to the lack of new Diablo releases approaching announcement or release.

-Diablo III: Rise of the Necromancer was released on June 27, 2017 for PC, PlayStation 4, and Xbox One alongside a new package, Diablo III: Eternal Collection, released for consoles that also included the base game and Reaper of Souls.
-Rise of the Necromancers content made it to Nintendo Switch in 2018, when the Eternal Collection package was released for the platform.
+In 2016, following the cancellation of a new game in development in the Diablo series, a smaller development team was tasked with working on Rise of the Necromancer for Diablo III, aimed at providing those interested in the series with content due to the lack of new Diablo releases approaching announcement or release.Diablo III: Rise of the Necromancer was released on June 27, 2017 for PC, PlayStation 4, and Xbox One alongside a new package, Diablo III: Eternal Collection, released for consoles that also included the base game and Reaper of Souls.
+Rise of the Necromancer's content made it to Nintendo Switch in 2018, when the Eternal Collection package was released for the platform.